ohnotnow/dep-sandbox/README.md

 - strips the environment down to a short allow-list (`PATH`, `HOME`, `TERM` and a few others)
 - denies reads of credentials, keychains, browser data, shell history and shell config files
 - allows writes only to the project directory and the package managers' own cache directories
-- grants read-only access to `~/.config/herd-lite` so php/composer installed via [php.new](https://php.new) still run inside the sandbox (read-only, so an install script can't tamper with the binaries)
 - routes network traffic through nono's filtering proxy

 Installs run natively (no Docker, no VM), so native node modules, wheels and virtualenvs all work on the host afterwards.